label matning avassa systems

 Summary

-Use site labels to control where an application is placed and host labels to control where an application’s services/containers are placed.
+Use site labels to control where an application is placed and host labels to control where an application’s services and containers are placed and value-creating.
+This is more time-efficient, robust and scalable than an alternative, more manual and infrastructure-centric way-of-working.

 Try iT yourself